linked-db/linked-ql/README.md

 WHERE author ~> role ~> codename = 'admin'
 ```

-and they can also be used to express incoming references:
+and they can also be used to express the relationships in the reverse direction (many-to-one):

 ```sql
 -- Linked QL
 SELECT * FROM users
 WHERE author <~ books ~> title = 'Beauty and the Beast'
 ```

+*(Now pivot tables get a new syntax sugar!)*

 ## Introducing Auto-Versioning